Dispute UCSD parking tickets for free in 2 minutes

 What happens if I don’t pay for my UCSD parking ticket in time?

 You will never go to jail if you do not pay for your ticket.
-But that doesn’t mean there aren’t any consequences to not paying for it.
+But that doesn’t mean there aren’t any consequences to not paying it.

 - You may be barred from registering for classes

-- Non-renewal of your driver’s license
+- Non-renewal of your driver’s license or vehicle registration

 - Your diploma may be held until payment